hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/262__Praveen_R._Bhat.md

 > visheShaNa of anya pramANena in abAdhitArtha viShayatva lakshaNa is a bit
 > problematic as it leads to ativyApti in several instances,
 >
-​True, same pramANa can also negate it. anya can be taken as English any then :)
+True, same pramANa can also negate it. anya can be taken as English any then :)